jaymzee/webpack-demo/README.md

-# webpack-demo
+webpack is used to compile JavaScript modules

-webpack tutorial from:
+this repository steps through the tutorial from:
 [getting-started](https://webpack.js.org/guides/getting-started/)